soehlert/ts-cf-dns/README.md

 ## Configuration

-Set the following variables in a file called .env at the root of this directory:
+Set the following variables in a file called .env at the root of this directory (NOTE: No need for quotes around the values in .env):

 `TAILSCALE_API_KEY:` Your Tailscale API key. - Required